fossil-lib/fscl-xutil-c/README.md

 The TSCL Utility is a powerful toolkit designed to enhance the development process by providing essential libraries for error handling, random seed generation, command execution, and filesystem manipulation.
 Crafted with precision and efficiency in mind, these libraries empower developers to create robust and error-resilient applications with ease.

-Incorporate the TSCL Utility into your development workflow to experience enhanced productivity and code quality.
-Whether you're a seasoned developer or just starting, these libraries provide a solid foundation for creating reliable, scalable, and maintainable software applications.
-Elevate your coding experience with TSCL Utility – where efficiency meets simplicity.

 ## Who is This For?

 This guide is designed for developers of all skill levels who want to use the Meson build system for their projects.
 It assumes basic familiarity with command-line interfaces and project organization.